-MenconC protects against type C meningococcal disease.
+MenconC vaccine protects against type C meningococcal disease.
 As part of the routine immunization schedule, children get this vaccine starting at age 4 months.

-MenC-ACYW protects against types A, C, Y, and W-135 meningococcal disease.
-Grade 9 students can get this vaccine as part of the school immunization program.
+If your child got MenconC vaccine as a baby, they still need MenC-ACYW vaccine in Grade 9.
 This will boost their protection against type C meningococcal disease and protect them from types A, Y, and W-135.
-You may also get this vaccine if you travel to an area that has a high risk of meningococcal disease or you have other health problems.